 Lastly, inquire about treatment options and what they’d look like for you.
 What non-invasive treatments are available?
 What do they recommend?
 Is the birth control pill an appropriate action if there’s a possibility for an underlying condition that hasn’t been diagnosed?
 Would medications help reduce period pain until proper diagnosis and treatment are found?

 Ask in-depth questions and clarify that you’re determined to find answers, but you need their help.
 It would help if you struck a balance as diligent yet respectful of their expertise so as not to offend or overstep your reach as a patient.

 Get A Second Opinion

 If all else fails and your doctor refuses to talk about period pain with you and validate your concerns, get a second opinion.
 Don’t waste your time seeking help from a doctor who has proven dismissive and unreliable.
-Instead, continue tracking your symptoms as you research and investigate other more qualified doctors to help you get answers.
+Instead, continue tracking your symptoms as you research and investigate other, more qualified doctors to help you get answers.

 Talking about period pain with your doctor can be overwhelming and intimidating.
 I know from personal experience.
 However, it’s important to advocate for yourself in these instances because your health is essential.
 And many underlying conditions can cause debilitating period pain, and when left untreated, they begin to progress and increase complications.
-So, when dealing with a doctor that doesn’t want to help or listen to you, don’t hesitate to move on and find one that will.
+So, when dealing with a doctor who doesn’t want to help or listen to you, don’t hesitate to move on and find one who will.
 It may take time to find a doctor that’s willing to listen and work with you.
-But, with persistence and determination, you can get appropriate care and find solutions to address your pain and symptoms.
+But, with persistence and determination, you can get appropriate care and find solutions to your pain and symptoms.